Child protection, safety and code of conduct

 What does it cover?

-The code of conduct has been updated to include a statement of ethics (PDF 216.29KB) and guidance for the use of social networking, blogs and wiki sites.
-It is written in plain English and it includes examples and vodcasts of teachers and managers providing their thoughts on various aspects of the code.
+The code of conduct relates to the Professional and ethical standards policy.
+It includes guidance for the use of social networking, blogs and wiki sites.
+It is written in plain English and it includes examples and related training.

 Who does it apply to?